 The key assumption in determining the FVLCD is the market recoverable value of the assets.
-The Management has identified the fair value of the assets based on current market estimates.
+The management has identified the fair value of the assets based on current market estimates amounting to nil in 2022 and 2021.

 The fair value is the price that would be received on sale of the asset in an orderly transaction between market participants at the measurement date.
 The fair value is categorized under Level 2 of the fair value hierarchy.